allthingslinux/code-of-conduct/README.md

 In our commitment to maintaining a high quality server, we must emphasize the importance of thoughtful and substantial discourse within our community.
 Accordingly, content that is considered low-effort/low-quality, including but not limited to messages that lack substantive value or do not encourage meaningful conversation, is prohibited.

-This includes "brainrot" which are words or phrases with no substantial value. (a example would be animal sounds)
+This includes "brainrot" which are words or phrases with no substantial value. (an example would be animal sounds)

 Examples of moderation expectations if this rule/automod is bypassed: